You bought an Alocasia (a·luh·kay·zhuh) for your home; you have been looking at its foliage and wondering what its flowers look like.

 It must be hard to decide whether or not to let your plant flower and what risks and benefits are included in the process.
 Without any further ado, let’s jump right in.

-Some plants need to be close to or in their natural habitat to flower, while some can flower even in an indoor setting.
+Some plants need to be close to or in their natural habitat to flower, while others can even in indoor settings.
 Well, you are lucky when it comes to Alocasia.

 Although Alocasia has a higher chance of blooming in its natural habitat, it can bloom indoors if the conditions are right.